Navigation

 We recommend trying to break up large queries, e.g. through pagination.

-What should I do if I have a query that runs longer than 30 seconds?
+What should I do if I have a transaction that runs longer than 20 seconds?

-For queries that are running for longer than 30 seconds, we recommend breaking these up into multiple shorter queries.
+For transactions that are running for longer than 20 seconds, we recommend breaking these up into multiple shorter transactions.
 For analytics queries that are not possible to break up, see "How should I handle analytical queries?" below.

 Keep your transactions small and short-lived.
 For transactional workloads that are inherently long-lived, consider replacing or complementing MySQL transactions with other techniques: